 4. Close To Cherry Blossoms: Osaka

 Ranking fourth on the report, Osaka is the fourth-best city in the world.
 With the face of modernity, the city blends history with the present.
-With a rich culture of being the imperial capital and traditional delicacies like okonomiyaki (Japanese equivalent to pizza) and takoyaki (fried octopus), the city stands out.
+With the rich culture of being the imperial capital and traditional delicacies like okonomiyaki (Japanese equivalent to pizza) and takoyaki (fried octopus), the city stands out.
 Osaka is known to have brilliant transportation facilities with connections to cities like Nara, Kyoto, and Himeji.
 Travellers from across the world visit the city for its food and shopping centres.
 The city’s nickname is Tenka no Daidokoro translating to ‘the nation’s kitchen’ in Japanese.
-Osaka has the longest covered shopping places in Japan and has been Japan’s commercial centre for centuries with places like DenDen Town and Amerikamura.
+Osaka has the longest-covered shopping place in Japan and has been Japan’s commercial centre for centuries with places like DenDen Town and Amerikamura.
 Best of all, cherry blossoms are just a short train ride away.

 5. Clean And Green: Calgary

 Canada is one of the countries that are safe and developed.
-Leaving popular cities like Toronto behind and claiming the spot on the world’s best cities is Calgary.
-The city ranked as the cleanest city in the list by Mercer Global Financial 2014 and has excellent sewage and drinking water systems.
-The public transport is decent, affordable, and is eco-friendly—the city’s railway is wind-powered.
+Leaving popular cities like Toronto behind and claiming the spot on the world’s best cities in Calgary.
+The city ranked as the cleanest city on the list by Mercer Global Financial 2014 and has excellent sewage and drinking water systems.
+The public transport is decent, affordable, and eco-friendly—the city’s railway is wind-powered.
 Among the best cities in the world, Calgary is located at the foot of the Rocky Mountains and is the closest city to Banff National Park, Canada’s oldest national park.
 The city is vibrant with activities like the Calgary Stampede, restaurants, and green spaces.
-Three great sports teams from the city are Calgary Flames, the professional Ice Hockey Team, Calgary Stampeders, Canadian football team, and Calgary Roughnecks, box lacrosse team.
+Three great sports teams from the city are Calgary Flames, the professional Ice Hockey Team, Calgary Stampeders, the Canadian football team, and Calgary Roughnecks, the box lacrosse team.

 6. Blue Whales, Aquariums, And Chinese Gardens: Vancouver